helidon-io/helidon/docs/modules/config/config-profiles.md

 For a registry-managed `Config`, each source listed in the profile is resolved using the owning service registry.
-The requested type can be provided by a `ConfigSourceProvider` or by a named `ConfigSource`; built-in source types remain available.
+The requested type can be provided by a `ConfigSourceProvider` or, for a single-source entry, by a named `ConfigSource`;
+built-in source types remain available.
+An entry configured with `multi-source: true` requires a `ConfigSourceProvider`.
 The same resolution applies when an explicit registry is configured using `Config.Builder.serviceRegistry` in the Helidon imperative model.

 ### Designing a config source that integrates with profiles and default config